foretoo/bratik/README.md

 move.play()
 ```
 #### Example of animation with `.on()` method combined with `loop()`:
+`.on(target, props)` takes a target object (or array of objects) with props to animate "from" and an object (or array of objects) with props to animate "to" (gsap-like)
 ```javascript
 const
   particle = { x: 10, y: 10 },